snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md

 ## What denotes a custom module?

-**Does:**

-In short, anything that plugs into the incremental framework provided by this package.
+In short, **a custom module is** anything that plugs into the incremental framework provided by this package.
 Generally speaking any models you create that reference any of the `_this_run` tables from the standard modules are leveraging this framework and therefore need to be tagged with `snowplow_web/mobile_incremental` (see the [tagging](#tagging-custom-models) section).
 Such models will typically be materialized as incremental, although for more complex custom modules there may be a series of staging models that ultimately produce a derived incremental model.
 In this case, all staging models also need to be tagged correctly.

-**Doesn't:**

-Models that only reference a Snowplow web derived table as their input, rather than a `_this_run` table.
-Since these derived tables are materialized as incremental they contain all historic events.
-Any models you build that reference these tables can therefore by written in a drop and recompute manner i.e. materialized as a table.
+On the other hand, **what does not count as a custom module is** a model that only references a Snowplow web derived table as its input, rather than a `_this_run` table.
+Since such derived tables are materialized as incremental, they contain all historic events.
+Any models you build that reference these tables can therefore be written in a “drop and recompute” manner i.e. materialized as a table.
 This means they do not leverage the incremental framework of this package and therefore **should not be tagged.**

 ## Inputs for custom modules